charmed-kubernetes/charm-kubernetes-control-plane/README.md

 restricted  environments the resource can be uploaded to the model by the Juju operator.

-## Deploying on LXD

-When deploying on LXD juju will deploy the lxd profile found inside of this charm, renaming it in the process this profile can be inspected by running `lxd profile list` and choosing the profile matching your juju model name, once you have this you can run `lxc profile show ${PROFILE_NAME}`.

-If you wish to run on LXD with GPU passthru please see [deploying on lxd](https://github.com/charmed-kubernetes/bundle/wiki/Deploying-on-LXD#privileged-containers) as you will need to edit a line of the deployed LXD profile.

 #### Snap Refresh

 The kubernetes resources used by this charm are snap packages.
 When not